oracle/weblogic-kubernetes-operator/docs-source/content/faq/namespace-management.md

 the operator's `domainNamespaces` list so that the corresponding Kubernetes resources that are associated with the namespace can be cleaned up.

-Given that the operator is running and managing the `default` and `ns1` namespaces, the following example helm command removes namespace `ns1` from the `domainNamespaces` list, where `weblogic-operator` is the release name, and `kubernetes/charts/weblogic-operator` is the location of the helm charts of the operator.
+While the operator is running and managing the `default` and `ns1` namespaces, the following example helm command removes namespace `ns1` from the `domainNamespaces` list, where `weblogic-operator` is the release name of the operator, and `kubernetes/charts/weblogic-operator` is the location of the helm charts of the operator.

 ```
 $ helm upgrade \